japila-books/apache-spark-internals/docs/memory/MemoryManager.md

 maxOnHeapStorageMemory is used when:

-* UnifiedMemoryManager is requested to xref:memory:UnifiedMemoryManager.adoc#acquireStorageMemory[acquireStorageMemory]
+* UnifiedMemoryManager is requested to memory:UnifiedMemoryManager.md#acquireStorageMemory[acquireStorageMemory]

-* BlockManager is xref:storage:BlockManager.adoc#maxOnHeapMemory[created]
+* BlockManager is storage:BlockManager.md#maxOnHeapMemory[created]

-* MemoryStore is requested for the xref:storage:MemoryStore.adoc#maxMemory[total amount of memory available]
+* MemoryStore is requested for the storage:MemoryStore.md#maxMemory[total amount of memory available]

-* (legacy) StaticMemoryManager is xref:memory:StaticMemoryManager.adoc#maxOnHeapStorageMemory[created] and requested to xref:memory:StaticMemoryManager.adoc#acquireStorageMemory[acquireStorageMemory]
+* (legacy) StaticMemoryManager is memory:StaticMemoryManager.md#maxOnHeapStorageMemory[created] and requested to memory:StaticMemoryManager.md#acquireStorageMemory[acquireStorageMemory]

 == [[implementations]] Available MemoryManagers